signalfx/lambda-csharp/README.md

 Please note that:
   * `SignalFx.LambdaWrapper.AspNetCoreServer.APIGatewayProxyFunctionWrapper` extends `Amazon.Lambda.AspNetCoreServer.APIGatewayProxyFunction`.
-  * The Lambda context object `Amazon.Lambda.Core.ILambdaContext` provides telemetry data that is not available in the Web API Controllers layer on down.
+  * The Lambda context object `Amazon.Lambda.Core.ILambdaContext` provides telemetry data that's not available in the Web API Controllers layer on down.

-#### Option 3: Send Custom Metrics from the Lambda Function
+###  Option 3: Send custom metrics from the Lambda function

 1. This option is only available on versions prior to 3.0.0.
 Review the following example to understand how to send custom metrics from a defined Lambda handler when the Lambda context object is available: